yesdavid/outlineR/README.md

 <figure>
 <img src="./test_data/screenshot_derived_data.png"/>
 <figcaption>
-The single, separated artefacts from our input file generated using `separate_single_artefacts`.
+The single, separated artefacts from our input file generated using `separate_single_artefacts`, now located in `outpath`.
 </figcaption>
 </figure>

 ####  3. Outline extraction

-Using Momocs' function import_jpg(), this function extracts the outlines of the images, while at the same time preserving the images' names.
+Using `Momocs::import_jpg()`, this function extracts the outlines of the images, while at the same time preserving the images' names.
 This function only needs the files in your `outpath` folder, so you do not (necessarily) have to run all of the code above again.
 If the pathname to a .tps file containing a scaling factor is provided to `tps_file_rescale`, the outlines will get scaled accordingly.

 ```
 single_outlines_list <- get_outlines(outpath = outpath, tps_file_rescale = NULL)